 Gemination is Latin for "Making Twins", and is not a misspelling of germination which is to start a seed growing.
-It is our goal to provide excellent hybrid Daylilies from our own hybridizing efforts (available from John & Paula's Daylilies), and to help other hybridizers to properly clone their valuable Daylilies, without allowing the cloning to swamp the market.
+It is our goal to provide excellent hybrid Daylilies from our own hybridizing efforts (available from Dynamic Daylilies), and to help other hybridizers to properly clone their valuable Daylilies, without allowing the cloning to swamp the market.

 Limited Edition Tissue Culture